 Revolut is a company from the United Kingdom.
 They are pretty young, they started in 2015.
-They don’t have a real credit card.
+They do not have a real credit card.
 But they offer a prepaid credit card.
 Both MasterCard and Visa are available.
 Which is almost the same for most usages.
 You can use it on the internet and you can even withdraw money at an ATM.
 They offer two types of cards:

 - Virtual Debit Card: You can generate it in your Revolut account.
 You can use it online with its number.